Skip to main content

 alt text

 If you select a parent Link attribute, its appearance will vary.
-If an item has exactly one parent item linking to it via that attribute, the variable will display the parent item's title.
+If an item has one parent item linking to it via that attribute, the variable will display the parent item's title.
 Otherwise, the variable will display the number of parent items.

 For example, the Bridge Deck design has a Lights attribute that links to the Street Lights design.
 See how adding it to the title template of the Street Lights design can affect its items.